chingu-coders/Voyage2-Turtles-17/README.md

 ### Built With

-JavaScript, jQuery, HTML5, CSS3, and a lots of :coffee: and :love:!
+JavaScript, jQuery, HTML5, CSS3, and a lots of :coffee: and :musical_note:!

 ### Requierments